Bayesian distributionally robust variational inequalities: regularization and quantification: Stability of solution sets

-While Section 3 proves asymptotic convergence of solutions to (\ref{bdrvi-regular2}) as $N\to\infty$ and $\lambda\downarrow0$, practical applications rely on finite, often noisy datasets and a fixed positive $\lambda$.
+While Section 3 proves a sequential asymptotic consistency result for solutions to (\ref{bdrvi-regular2}) as $N\to\infty$ and $\lambda\downarrow0$, practical applications rely on finite, often noisy datasets and a fixed positive $\lambda$.
 This setting introduces two distinct sources of deviation from the idealized solution: (i) sampling noise, which perturbs the estimated ambiguity parameters $(\hat{\theta}_N,\hat r_N)$, and (ii) the regularization bias due to $\lambda>0$.
 These facts highlight the importance of stability analysis in ensuring robustness.
 In particular, small perturbations in $\mathcal{S}^N$ may generate a contaminated dataset $\tilde{\mathcal{S}}^N=\{\tilde{\xi}^1,\dots,\tilde{\xi}^N\}$ with shifted ambiguity parameters $(\tilde{\theta}_N,\tilde{r}_N)$, leading to the perturbed Bayesian DRVI problem:

 where the perturbed ambiguity set $\tilde{\Theta}_N:=\mathbb{B}(\tilde{\theta}_N,\tilde{r}_N)\cap\Theta$ is constructed from the contaminated dataset ${\tilde{\mathcal{S}}^{N}}$.